You know, the French, the spoiled Brett French are out there rioting again.

 Bush is having dinner at the White House tonight with Maverick John McCain.

-Well, there you have that's in two thousand one.
+Well, there you have that from 2001.

 Here's a guy who's known as Mr. Maverick.

-Is he gonna get away with it?
+Is he going to get away with it?

 He's not a Maverick candidate anymore.

-The people who really love John McCain, his loyal followers like him because they see him as an iconoclast, a maverick, and he's forfeiting a lot of that by sliding over to the right.
+The people who really love John McCain, his loyal followers, like him because they see him as an iconoclast, a maverick, and he's forfeiting a lot of that by sliding over to the right.

-I gotta go.
+I got to go.

-Quick timeout, we'll be back in just a moment.
+We'll be back in just a moment.

 Don't leave.

-Herb Meyer uh served during the Reagan administration special assistant to the director of the Central Intelligence Agency, also vice chairman of the CIA's National Intelligence Council.
+Herb Meyer served during the Reagan administration, special assistant to the director of the Central Intelligence Agency.

 And that's the problem.

-You come here with absolutely nothing, except a burning desire to be an American.
+You come here with absolutely nothing except a burning desire to be an American.

 You start off at some miserable, low-paying job that at least puts a roof over your family's head and food on the table.

-You put your kids in school.
+You put your kids in scruple.

 You tell them how lucky they are to be here and make darn sure they do well, even if it means hiring a tutor and taking a second or third job to pay for it.

-Which means you pay your taxes, you get a driver's license, and insure your car so that if it's yours, uh if yours hits uh somebody else's, that uh you can recover the cost of damages, and you file for citizenship the first day you're eligible.
+You play by the rules, which means you pay your taxes, you get a driver's license, and insure your car so that if it's yours, if yours hits somebody else's, that you can recover the cost of damages.

 You do all this, you become an American like all the rest of us.